Import Issues And Restrictions

-If you cross a border with an instrument you are technically importing/exporting it.
+If you cross an international border with a guzheng you are technically importing/exporting it and thus under the realm of CITES.
 The American League of Orchestras has a thorough breakdown of how CITES affects traveling musicians on their website.
 But if you need a quicker summary:

 At the bottom of the U.S. Fish and Wildlife Service web page is the very important Appendix II, Annotation 15: "All parts and derivatives are included, except:... b) Non-commercial exports of a maximum total weight of 10 kg. per shipment".
 This means that if the total weight of protected woods used in your instrument are less than 10kg AND it's being shipped for a non-commercial purpose, you're fine!
 You have to prove that it's a non commercial export, but hey, at least it's possible!

 The most likely way someone would take advantage of this would be to travel with the instrument.
 Maybe you're moving, maybe you received a gift while visiting with a friend, maybe you traveled to a country, bought a guzheng, and are now bringing it with you to keep.
 However it happened, once you become the owner of the instrument and you have no intent to sell it, you are export/importing it for a non-commercial purpose.